oceanwp/ocean-extra/readme.txt

 == Description ==

 Ocean Extra adds extra features and flexibility to the [OceanWP](https://oceanwp.org/) theme for a turbocharged experience.

-Control every aspect of your website with ease, create any type of a professional looking website without any coding knowledge, save effort and time.
-Things get even better.
-Ocean Extra also offers you full control, and allows you to disable or enable all features and options.
+Build any type of a professional looking website without any coding knowledge and by controlling every aspect of it with ease.
+With Ocean Extra you're in command and have full authority over available features and options.

 👉 [Ocean Core Extensions Bundle](https://oceanwp.org/core-extensions-bundle/)
 👉 [Ocean Full Website Templates](https://oceanwp.org/demos/)
 📘 [Documentation](https://docs.oceanwp.org/)
 🎬 [Video Tutorials](https://www.youtube.com/@OceanWP)

-💙 Join the official OceanWP Facebook community and always be up to speed with the latest news.
+💙 Join the [official OceanWP Facebook community](https://www.facebook.com/groups/oceanwptheme) and always be up to speed with the latest news.

 Check out the video when Ocean Extra's Theme Panel received a makeover to become OceanWP Panel and an overview of its capabilities [youtube https://www.youtube.com/watch?v=twUc0rHnBo0]

-Ocean Extra is an entirely free WordPress plugin that enriches your website building experience by adding extra features to the OceanWP free theme.
-Save time, effort and the need for additional plugins or custom codes.
+Ocean Extra is a 100% free WordPress plugin that enriches your website building experience by adding extra features to the OceanWP free theme.
+Save time and effort, and reduce the need for additional plugins or custom codes.

-Everyone deserves a website with professinal features, and so do you.
+Everyone deserves a polished website with expert features, and so do you.

 🔥 [Check out the Premium Features](https://oceanwp.org/core-extensions-bundle/) for additional power, energy and ability.